pmndrs/zustand/readme.md

 ### Then bind your components, that's it!

 Use the hook anywhere, no providers needed.
-Once you have selected state your component will re-render on changes.
+Select your state and the component will re-render on changes.

 ```jsx
 function Counter() {